laythq/CV/README.md

 I have had the opportunity to work on three different projects in different teams, including a two-week [final project](https://github.com/laythq/array_of_sunshine), and have been pair programming throughout the whole course with the rest of my cohort.
 All three group projects were built using Agile methodologies, building out a project iteratively (starting with an MVP) and communicating as a team through a series of stand-ups and retros.
 I now appreciate the effectiveness of Agile and how it can really unlock a teams potential and productivity.

 ### Before I learned to code...

+#### I learned how to deliver to clients

+I spent a year in Kuwait working with a number of electrical, civil and mechanical engineers on some of the country's biggest engineering projects.
+Working with the Kuwaiti Ministry of Education, Interior Ministry and the Royal Court, I served some the country's most high profile clients and helped deliver huge projects on tight timelines.

 #### I learned how to build a team